littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

 v5.3.8 (03/??/23) - More bad (less boring) names
+-Moved over more of the default name formats for added governments.
+-Should be able to deal with "special" governments (e.g. purifiers) appropriately.
--Moving over more of the default name formats for added governments -Restoring "better names" from this mod is still a far off dream...
+-Restoring "better names" from this mod is still a far off dream...

 v5.3.7 (01/03/23) - Siege Mentality and Colonial Fief Fixes